shreyash-b/rainmaker-rs/README.md

 # Rust Implementation of ESP Rainmaker

 A cross-platform implementation of ESP Rainmaker for ESP32 products and Linux using Rust.
+---

+- ESP RainMaker is end-to-end IoT development platform which enables development of IoT applications which can be controled remotely.
-Full fledged C based ESP RainMaker SDK can be found [here](https://github.com/espressif/esp-rainmaker).
+- However, the C based ESP RainMaker SDK(which can be found [here](https://github.com/espressif/esp-rainmaker)) only supports execution on Espressif's ESP32 SOCs.
+- This crate tries to  implment similar functionalities for Linux platform along with ESP32(which can furter be extended to other microcontrollers).`

 ## Prerequisites